Whistleblowing or Raising Concerns at Work

 1. Introduction and Definition

 It is important for individuals to feel safe and listened to when raising concerns.
-An open approach to Whistleblowing promotes the values of openness and transparency and encourages employees to treat service users with dignity, respect and compassion.
-In that way, the wellbeing and safety of service users and the provision of good care become part of the culture, and are seen as "the way we do things around here".
+An open approach to whistleblowing promotes the values of openness and transparency and encourages employees to treat those who use services with dignity, respect and compassion.
+In that way, their wellbeing and safety along with the provision of good care and support become part of the culture, and are seen as “the way we do things around here”.